DoliCloud/SellYourSaas/README.md

 ## Features

-SellYourSaas is a module working with the framework of Dolibarr ERP CRM Open Source software - so it is able to manage and sell any Web application as a Saas service.
+SellYourSaas is a tool to manage and sell any Web application as a Saas service.
 It covers definition of the packages to sell (which application, where to sources and database image, how to install it), the tools to deploy the application on a remote server, but also a customer dashboard for your subscribers, automatic invoicing and renewal.
 The administration / backoffice is Dolibarr ERP CRM Open Source software.

 This is a list of some features supported by this project: